svohr/tilde/README.md

 Simulations
 -----------
-Scripts that were used to convert genotypes from coalescent simulations to simulated low-coverage libraries are reference panels are included in the directory `simulations`.
+Scripts that were used to convert genotypes from coalescent simulations to simulated low-coverage libraries and reference panels are included in the directory `simulations`.